awsdocs/aws-cdk-guide/doc_source/context.md

 Context keys are strings, and values may be any type supported by JSON: numbers, strings, arrays, or objects\.

+**Important**
+Context values are managed by the AWS CDK and its constructs, including constructs you may write\.
+You should not attempt to add context values manually\.
+It is useful to review `cdk.context.json` to see what values are being cached; by convention, the keys start with the name of the CDK package that set them\.
+You sholud follow this convention when setting your own values\.

 ## Construct context<a name="context_construct"></a>

 Context values can be provided to your AWS CDK app in six different ways: